azoth-lang/azoth.language.reference/src/closed-type-idioms.md

 }
 ```

-The cases can be individual values or full structs.
+The cases can be objects or full values.
 Cases do not have to use record syntax.